ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 The TFSIK01A is designed precisely for UAV command and control applications, ensuring dependable, long-distance communication links between UAVs and ground control stations.
 It is also highly effective in ROS2 environments for robotics, providing a reliable long-range wireless datalink.

-The modem was originally developed for the transmission of atmospheric data measured in real-time using the [TF-ATMON system](https://docs.thunderfly.cz/instruments/TF-ATMON).
+The modem was originally developed to transmit atmospheric data measured in real time using the [TF-ATMON system](https://docs.thunderfly.cz/instruments/TF-ATMON).

 ### Installation and Configuration